The agricultural communications major includes courses in communications and agriculture.

 annually awarded by the OSU Department of Agricultural Education, Communications

-In the capstone course, senior students use the skills they have developed to produce
+In your senior capstone course, you will use the skills you’ve developed to produce

-the Cowboy Journal, a full-color magazine distributed to OSU CASNR alumni as well
+the Cowboy Journal, a full-color magazine distributed to OSU Ferguson College of Agriculture

 OSU students have won more National Agricultural Communicators of Tomorrow (ACT) Critique